What is a Certified Medical Assistant?

 Job Duties of a CMA

 Job duties of a CMA are varied and generally depended on the office setting and job description.
 The duties can be segregated into two aspects, clinical and administrative.

-Clinical duties mainly consist of taking vital signs, like weight, height, checking patient’s medical history, sterilizing clinical equipments, cleaning and preparing clinical rooms, collect and organize specimens such as blood samples, urine samples, and conduct lab tests.
+Clinical duties mainly consist of taking vital signs, like weight, height, checking patient’s medical history, sterilizing clinical equipments, cleaning and preparing clinical rooms, collecting and organizing specimens such as blood samples, urine samples, and conduct lab tests.

 On the other hand, administrative duties of a CMA include answering phone calls, billing, and medical coding, verifying patient’s health insurance, follow up with patients regarding their test results, and consulting their questions, along with maintaining efficient workflow and interaction with staff members as well as patients.

 Job Growth and Prospects after Earning Certification

 According to BLS occupational outlook handbook-medical assistant, the demand for medical assistants will increase by 16% from 2021 to 2031.
 The estimated employment for MAs was 743,500 for 2021, whereas the projected employment for 2031 is 861,300, which makes the growth percentage 16%.

 As the population increases, the demand for medical services increases too.
-Therefore, the demand of physicians and healthcare facilities also rises, which results in hiring more medical assistants to handle the clinical and administrative duties.
+Therefore, the demand for physicians and healthcare facilities also rises, which results in hiring more medical assistants to handle the clinical and administrative duties.
 Medical assistants who are certified and have familiarity with electronic health records may get better job prospects in comparison to those who are non-certified.